Cleopatra (1963 film): Production under Rouben Mamoulian

 During the pause in filming, Nunnally Johnson was hired to write a new script.
 Johnson wrote a 75-page draft for the first half of the film, mostly involving Cleopatra and Julius Caesar, that was similar in its tone to that of Cecil B. DeMille's Cleopatra (1934) and Caesar and Cleopatra (1945).
 Filming resumed on January 3, 1961, but Mamoulian was dissatisfied with Johnson's script.
 Taylor, who expressed similar displeasure, then appealed for Paddy Chayefsky to write a new script.
 Chayefsky demurred, saying that a rewrite would take six months.
-After sixteen weeks of filming and costs of $7 million, the crew had produced just ten minutes of film.
+After sixteen weeks of filming and costs of $7 million, the crew had produced just ten minutes of usable film.
 Skouras blamed Mamoulian for the production having exceeded its budget.
 On January 18, 1961, Mamoulian resigned as director.